Women Reached their “Equal Pay Day” on March 14, Latinas won’t reach theirs until October 5

 The reality is that the wage gap remains shockingly wide for many women, particularly Latinas.
 This systemic injustice undermines the value of women's work and perpetuates gender inequality and economic insecurity.
 In 2020, Latinas earned just 57 cents to the dollar earned by white men, meaning they would have to work until the age of 90 to earn the same amount that a white man earned by age 60.

-Although the gap narrowed to 49 cents in 2021, it widened again in 2022 to 54 cents, meaning Latinas must work an additional 11 months to earn what a white man earns in a year.
+The gap worsened to 49 cents in 2021 due to the oversized impact the pandemic had on women in the workforce.
+It recovered slightly in 2022 to 54 cents, which still meant that Latinas had to work an additional 11 months to earn what a white man earned in a year.

-In 2023, the gap remains at 54 cents and the day to raise awareness about the problem will be October 5, 2023.
+In 2023, the gap saw another slight increase to 57 cents for year-round full-time workers, and the day to raise awareness about the problem lands on October 5, 2023.
 Latinas consistently remain some of the most underpaid women year after year.